Classes

 }

-If you control thread access from the target language and want to avoid synchronization overhead, see Single-threaded mode.
+If you know the object will only ever be accessed from a single thread and want to skip the synchronization overhead, see Single-threaded mode.

 Static methods